Authentication Methods

 Enable SSO Expiration Synchronization: Configure whether to synchronize the expiration period in the session.

-Session Expiration Mapping: The session expiration field, defaulting to
+Session Expiration Mapping: The session expiration field, default is

 exp